Proving the 6d a-theorem with the double affine Grassmannian: Affine and double affine Grassmannians

 In the affine case, a \emph{dominant coweight} is an element of $\widehat{Y}_\text{aff}$ of the form:

 where all the $n_i$ are non-negative integers.
-(To connect to well known physics, $n$ can be an arbitrary integer, and would correspond to the energy of a 2d WZW model.
-Moreover there is a natural $\zz$-shift acting on $n$ which will have an interpretation in terms of tensor branch flows shifting $N$.)
+(To connect to well known physics, $n$ can be an arbitrary integer, and would correspond to the energy of a 2d model.
+Moreover there is a natural $\zz$-shift acting on $n$ which will have a 6d interpretation in terms of small $E_8$-instanton transitions shifting $N$.)
 We say that $\lambda$ has \emph{level}

 This gives another way of understanding the Kac diagrams mentioned in section \ref{sub:diag}.
 Moreover,